daniel-ob/baskets/README.md

     LANGUAGE_CODE = "fr"

-Server must be restarted to apply changes.
+The server must be restarted to apply changes.

 ### Adding new translations